Featured snippets are an important part of SEO.

 They are also a great way to improve your click-through rate (CTR), which is a key metric that is used to measure the success of your SEO efforts.

-A study by Ahrefs shows that featured snippets steal a good portion of traffic from the top position in the organic results and get approximately 8% of all clicks:
+In fact, a study by Ahrefs shows that featured snippets steal a good portion of traffic from the top position in the organic results and get approximately 8% of all clicks:

 Different Types of Featured Snippets